taichi-dev/taichi/docs/layout.rst

 will iterate over elements of ``A`` following row-major order.
 If ``A`` is column-major, then the iteration follows the column-major order.

-If ``A`` is blocked, the iteration will happen within each block first.
-This maximizes memory bandwidth utilization in most cases.
+If ``A`` is hierarchical, it will be iterated level by level.
+This maximizes the memory bandwidth utilization in most cases.

 Struct-for loops on sparse tensors follow the same philosophy, and will be discussed further in :ref:`sparse`.